Quickstart: Translate text and recognize entities using the Import data wizard

 For this quickstart, the wizard does a good job setting reasonable defaults:

 The indexer is a high-level resource that drives the indexing process.
-It specifies the data source name, the index, and frequency of execution.
-The end result of the Import data wizard creates several objects, and of them is always an indexer that you can run repeatedly.
+It specifies the data source name, a target index, and frequency of execution.
+The Import data wizard creates several objects, and of them is always an indexer that you can run repeatedly.

-In the Indexer page, give the indexer a name and use the default "run once" to run it immediately.
+In the Indexer page, you can accept the default name and click the Once schedule option to run it immediately.

-After an index is created, you can submit queries to return documents from the index.
-In the portal, use Search Explorer to run queries and view results.
+After an index is created, you can run queries to return results.
+In the portal, use Search explorer for this task.

 Select Change Index at the top to select the index you created.

-Enter a search string to query the index, such as "John F. Kennedy".
+In Query string, enter a search string to query the index, such as

-Results are returned in JSON, which can be verbose and hard to read, especially in large documents originating from Azure blobs.
+Results are returned as JSON, which can be verbose and hard to read, especially in large documents originating from Azure blobs.
 Some tips for searching in this tool include the following techniques: